eputnam77/MarkReview/docs/troubleshooting.md

 ## Edits not persisted

 Keyboard shortcuts only modify the live page.
-Run the `marktrace` CLI on your Markdown files and restart the dev server to see the changes.
+Run the `markreview` CLI on your Markdown files and restart the dev server to see the changes.